Joel-Haeberli/it-security-docs/docs/themes/Protection against Broken Access Control.md

 ## Avoiding Direct Object Referencing

 If using identifiers on API don't match them directly to objects inside the system.
 This means that it should not be possible to gain access to data directly through an exposed parameter.
 So don't use database primary keys or filenames directly as parameters.
-Instead us a mapping or hashing functionality.
+Instead use a mapping or hashing functionality.
 Also remember to check authorization on each request to an object.
 This should check if the user has the correct privileges to read the respective object.

 ## Disallow Malicious File Execution